Deepanshu09-max/SPE_MINI_PROJECT/README.md

 - **Continuous Delivery/Deployment (CD)**: Automating the release process to deploy code changes quickly and safely to production or staging environments.
 - **Version Control Systems**: Systems like Git are the backbone of modern DevOps, providing a way to track changes, collaborate on code, and manage releases.

 This approach bridges the gap between Development and Operations, leveraging each team’s strengths.
-The entire team works across the application lifecycle, illustrated by the loop diagram below:
+The entire team works across the application lifecycle, illustrated by the loop diagram below

 ![DevOps loop](./docs/devops_loop.jpeg)